Lillam/PodcastBackendStatistics/README.md

 docker-compose exec -d php crond -f
 ```

+explaining docker-compose exec -d php crond -f: when running the above command in general, it's going to start up and utilise the cron service in order for random downloads to be executed (every minute).

 ### Variables for .env
 We are going to be in need of a .env (this file should never make it to version control). and thus we're going to need to make a copy of the .env.example so that we can utilise this as the local environment for development.
 Upon cloning example environment we can then generate a key.
 ```